Critias: Legacy

 Critias was in ancient times castigated for his activities under the Thirty.
 Philostratus, in his Lives of the Sophists, had much to say about him.
-His most damning comments were:In cruelty and in bloodthirstiness he outdid the Thirty.
-He also collaborated with the Spartans in absurd resolution in order that Attica, emptied of its flock ot men, might become a grazing-ground tor sheep.
+His most damning comments were:

+In cruelty and in bloodthirstiness he outdid the Thirty.
+He also collaborated with the Spartans in absurd resolution in order that Attica, emptied of its flock of men, might become a grazing-ground for sheep.
 Hence it seems to me that he is the worst of all the men who have gained a reputation for wickedness…